KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 The main control of this shows three buttons that correspond to start, middle and end.
 These properties are affected by direction, meaning that right to left text, start will be the same as align right.
 The final button is the justification toggle.

+Opening the advanced settings shows the following:

+Text Align
+    This allows you to set the text alignment when text is wrapped in a shape.
+Align Last
+    When :guilabel:`Text Align` is set to :guilabel:`Justified`, this controls what to do with the final line.
+Text Anchor
+    Text anchor controls how the text is anchored, instead of aligned.
+It somewhat resembles :guilabel:`Text Align` in that it allows text to flow from the left or right, but where :guilabel:`Text Align` is alignment within a space, :guilabel:`Text Anchor` is relative to the starting point of the text.
+You can use :guilabel:`Text Anchor` to set the anchor for each line, as long as the text is not being auto wrapped.

+This means that there's no justification for text that is not wrapped in shape.

 By default, this property is always visible, even when not set.

 .. _text_property_hanging_punctuation: